LOD-GS: Level-of-Detail-Sensitive 3D Gaussian Splatting for Detail Conserved Anti-Aliasing: Experimental Evaluation

 \subsection{Evaluation on the Multi-scale Blender Dataset}

 The Blender dataset introduced in the original NeRF~\cite{mildenhall2020nerf} is a synthetic dataset where all training and testing images observe the scene content from a roughly constant distance with the same focal length, which differs significantly from real-world captures.
 MipNeRF~\cite{barron2021mip} introduces a multi-scale Blender dataset designed to enhance the evaluation of reconstruction accuracy and anti-aliasing in multi-resolution scenes.
 This dataset is generated by downscaling the original dataset by factors of 2, 4, and 8, and then combining these variations.
-We evaluate our LOD-GS on this dataset with several competitive methods, including NeRF-based methods (NeRF~\cite{mildenhall2020nerf}, MipNeRF~\cite{barron2021mip}, and Tri-MipRF~\cite{trimip-nerf}) and 3DGS-based methods (Mipmap-GS~\cite{mipmapgs}, Multiscale-3DGS~\cite{multiscale-3dgs}, Mip-Splatting~\cite{mip-splatting}, and Analytic-Splatting~\cite{analytic-splatting}).
+We evaluate our LOD-GS on this dataset with several competitive methods, including NeRF-based methods (NeRF~\cite{mildenhall2020nerf}, MipNeRF~\cite{barron2021mip}, and Tri-MipRF~\cite{trimip-nerf}) and 3DGS-based methods (Mipmap-GS~\cite{mipmapgs}, SA-GS~\cite{sa-gs}, Multiscale-3DGS~\cite{multiscale-3dgs}, Mip-Splatting~\cite{mip-splatting}, and Analytic-Splatting~\cite{analytic-splatting}).
 Following previous works, we report three metrics: PSNR, SSIM~\cite{wang2004image}, and VGG LPIPS~\cite{zhang2018unreasonable} across four resolutions and average results, as shown in Table~\ref{tab:avg_multiblender_results}.
 Mip-NeRF and Tri-MipRF exhibit stronger anti-aliasing capabilities compared to vanilla NeRF.
 For 3DGS-based methods, Mip-Splatting and Analytic-Splatting significantly enhance the anti-aliasing ability of 3DGS.
 While Multiscale-3DGS can achieve better performance at the original resolution, it degenerates at lower resolutions.
-It is important to emphasize that both Mip-Splatting and Analytic-Splatting require sampling more cases from higher resolutions to achieve good performance.
-In contrast, by utilizing LOD-sensitive filter control, our method achieves rather good performance without relying on any dataset sampling technique.
+It is important to emphasize that both Mip-Splatting and Analytic-Splatting require sampling more cases from high resolutions to maintain their performance at the original resolution.
+In contrast, by utilizing LOD-sensitive filter control, our method achieves rather good performance without relying on any dataset resampling trick.
 As shown in Table~\ref{tab:avg_multiblender_results}, our LOD-GS achieves state-of-the-art anti-aliasing performance while maintaining competitive rendering quality at the original resolution.
-To test the effectiveness of the modules in LOD-GS, we also performed an ablation study.
-The experimental results are summarized in the last two rows of the Table~\ref{tab:avg_multiblender_results}.
-As shown, removing either the EWA filter or the LOD filter leads to a performance drop, especially at lower resolutions.
-This indicate that both these two modules are crucial for the anti-aliasing of 3DGS.